fossasia/pslab-desktop/virtual/README.md

 + Install THE MYSQL DATABASE
   + sudo apt-get install mysql-server
-  + sudo apt-get install nginx
   + provide the password.
 Username is root by default

+The following command will install flask as well as dependencies such as Jinja2, itsdangerous, click, and Werkzeug sudo pip install flask

-pip install flask flask-mysql
+sudo pip install flask-mysql

 ## Configuring the database